Embedding Microservice with OpenVINO Model Server (OVMS)

 -H 'Content-Type: application/json'

-✨ Tips for Better Understanding:
+Tips for Better Understanding

-1. Port Mapping: Ensure the ports are correctly mapped to avoid conflicts with other services.
+Ensure the ports are correctly mapped to avoid conflicts with other services.

-2. Model Selection: Choose a model appropriate for your use case, like “BAAI/bge-large-en-v1.5” or “BAAI/bge-base-en-v1.5”.
-It should be exported to the models repository and set in ‘MODEL_ID’ env in the deployment of the OPEA API wrapper.
+Choose a model appropriate for your use case, like "BAAI/bge-large-en-v1.5" or "BAAI/bge-base-en-v1.5".

-6. Learn more about OVMS embeddings API
+6. Learn More about OVMS Embeddings API